logo for strength-and-power-for-volleyball.com

 • Performing push ups on an unstable surface increases the involvement of the rectus abdominus in stabilizing the body’s core.

-When designing a volleyball weight training program exercises should be considered for preparing for each of those impacts on the shoulder.
+When designing volleyball training programs, exercises should be considered for preparing for each of those impacts on the shoulder.

-Here are some push up variations a volleyball player can do to improve stability at the shoulder.
+Here are some push up variations a player can do to improve stability and volleyball shoulder strength.

 Push up variations performed on a medicine ball train mult-directional stability of the shoulder.